 Framed Cabinets vs. Frameless Cabinets

-With framed cabinets rails and stiles are used to create a frame (something that looks like your typical picture frame) which is then assembled to the front of the cabinets.
+With framed cabinets rails and stiles are used to create a frame (think picture frame.
+The frames are assembled to the front of the cabinets.
 This gives the door front some dimension.
-In this style of cabinetry the door hinges are attached directly to the frame which helps to give the cabinet strength and sturdiness.
+In this style of cabinetry, the door hinges are attached directly to the frame.
+This helps give the cabinet strength and sturdiness.

 Also Read : Picking the Perfect Kitchen Cabinet Doors

-Stock, Semi-Custom & Custom Cabinets
+Stock, Semi-Custom & Custom Kitchen Cabinets

 Also Read : Tips for Surviving Your Kitchen Remodel